Geotechnical engineering: Past, present, and future

 Andrew Shirley

-This presentation traces the development of Geotechnical Engineering as a distinct discipline in Australia, starting from the introduction of a separate soil mechanics course at The University of Sydney in the late 1950s and the formation of the Australian Geomechanics Society (AGS) in 1970.
-The session will explore:
+This presentation discusses the evolution of Geotechnical Engineering as a separate engineering discipline in Australia since the inception of a separate soil mechanics course at The University of Sydney in the late 1950s, and the establishment of the AGS in 1970.

 About the speaker